Marco Bernal

 Marco Bernal (born 2 May 1962) is a Colombian athlete in dressage.
 He competed at several Pan-American Games where he won team bronze in 2011 and team silver in 1999.
-In 2010 Bernal was gold medalled at the Central American Games in Mayagüez, Puerto Rico.
+In 2010 Bernal was gold medaled at the Central American Games in Mayagüez, Puerto Rico.
 The same year he represented Colombia at the 2010 FEI World Equestrian Games in Lexington, Kentucky.

-Bernal was the first Latin American who successfully graduated from the prestigious German riding school in Warendorf and was the first Colombian who competed at the World Cup Finals in Dressage, in Las Vegas 2009, where he received a wildcard from the FEI.
+Bernal was the first Latin American who graduated from the prestigious German riding school in Warendorf and was the first Colombian who competed at the World Cup Finals in Dressage, in Las Vegas 2009, where he received a wildcard from the FEI.